IgniteUI/igniteui-wc-examples/samples/charts/category-chart/line-chart-with-legend/ReadMe.md

 <!-- NOTE: do not change this file because it's auto re-generated from: -->
 <!-- https://github.com/IgniteUI/igniteui-wc-examples/tree/master/templates/browser/sample/ReadMe.md -->

-This folder contains implementation of Web Components application with example of Category Chart Overview.
+This folder contains implementation of Web Components application with example of Category Chart - Line Chart With Legend.

 ## Preview